univention/univention-corporate-server/doc/architecture/services/umc.rst

    pair: univention-web-styles; umc
    pair: univention-management-console-frontend; umc

-:file:`univention-web-js`
+:program:`univention-web-js`
    Contains the ready-to-use JavaScript files built with :program:`Dojo Toolkit`.

-:file:`univention-web-styles`
+:program:`univention-web-styles`
    Contains the ready-to-use CSS files for the web design including the graphical theme built with :program:`Bootstrap`.

-:file:`univention-management-console-frontend`
+:program:`univention-management-console-frontend`
    Contains the HTML files for the *UMC web frontend*.
-More packages like :file:`univention-server-overview`, :file:`univention-management-console-login`, :file:`univention-system-setup`, :file:`univention-portal` and others also contain HTML files for the *UCS management system*.
+More packages like :program:`univention-server-overview`, :program:`univention-management-console-login`, :program:`univention-system-setup`, :program:`univention-portal` and others also contain HTML files for the *UCS management system*.

 .. seealso::